Do you prefer to work with an OEM or an ODM? What are their pros and cons? And what is a CM?

 If we try and come up with very generic rules of thumb, they would be as follows:

 - If you buy a very low volume and you need an MOQ of 500-1000pcs, go for an ODM.

-- If you buy larger (but not very high) volumes, and you can accomodate an MOQ of 2,000 to 5,000 pcs, yuo may go for an OEM.
+- If you buy larger (but not very high) volumes, and you can accommodate an MOQ of 2,000 to 5,000 pcs, you may go for an OEM.

 - If you buy in high volume (over 10,000 pcs), working with a CM will be the best way to control your cost and your quality.

 One might think the product’s intellectual property rights belong to the buyer in the case of an OEM deal.